 30.3.2 Staffing

 The MMA shall be comprised of full-time employees of the ISO having the experience and qualifications necessary to assist the ISO’s efforts to implement its obligations under its Tariffs and under Attachment O, including providing support to the ISO’s external Market Monitoring Unit where and when needed.
-In carrying out its responsibilities, the MMA, may retain such consultants and other experts as it the ISO deems appropriate to the effective implementation of Attachment O, subject to the management oversight of the Chief Executive Officer.
+In carrying out its responsibilities, the MMA, may retain such consultants and other experts as the ISO deems appropriate to the effective implementation of Attachment O, subject to the management oversight of the Chief Executive Officer (“CEO”) or the CEO’s designee, the Chief Operating Officer (“COO”).
 Such consultants or other experts shall comply with applicable ISO policies on conflicts of interest or other standards of conduct.

 30.3.3 Duties of MMA